 Start by forming a business continuity team that will have the responsibility of implementing and executing your organisation’s continuity plan.
-How you create, your team depends on the size of your organisation and how you plan to integrate the program to the internal systems.
+How you create, your team depends on the size of your organisation.
+Based on the organisational structure you can plan how to integrate the program to the internal systems.
 The team should at least have a manager, an assistant manager and an administrative assistant drawn from each department in the organisation.

 Conduct a Business Impact Analysis

 The next step after assembling the team is to understand your business’s financial, physical and operational risks in case of a disruption.
-You can use a business impact analysis to identify the risks and threats to your business operations, reputation, financial performance and supply chains.
+You can use a business impact analysis to identify the risks and threats to your business.
+This includes business operation, reputation, financial performance and supply chains.